Menu

 6. Privacy & Rules

-However I’m beginning to realize the reason why is there are CCTV cameras every where.
+However I’m beginning to realize the reason is the CTV cameras everywhere!

 For example, I received a letter from the driving bureau saying I owed tax on a car I’d just purchased.
 They caught the license plate on camera at 12:24 just before I’d paid for the car and tax online at 12:37!